mariedj/play-to-program/rurple1.1-P2P/README.txt

 Updates to come:
-	Removal of all buttons upon intial boot up of 'a Python Learning Environment' excluding the START button, and then reintroducing the buttons and removing the start button.
+	Removal of all buttons upon intial boot up of 'a Python Learning Environment' excluding the START button, and then reintroducing the buttons and removing the start button. -- COMPLETED

 	Isolation of check mark button with a text label to say the button Submits.